-One of the most common questions I receive about VPNs (or “Virtual Private Network”) is this: Is it legal to use a VPN in China?
-Since China censors the internet using the “Great Firewall of China” to keep people inside the country from accessing different websites like Facebook, Twitter, Google, Gmail, etc., it’s no wonder that some of the best VPNs are most popular in China.
+One of the most common questions I receive about VPNs (or “Virtual Private Network”) is this: Is it legal to use a VPN in China in 2023?
+Since China censors the internet using the “Great Firewall of China” to keep people inside the country from accessing different websites like Facebook, Twitter, Google, Gmail, etc., it’s no wonder the popularity has surged for the best VPN for China.

 The question isn’t popularity, though, it’s legality.
-Is it illegal to use a VPN in China?
-Let’s discuss this a little bit and figure out what is right and what is wrong because it’s clearly not a black and white issue.
+Is using a VPN legal in China?
+I have a few interesting anecdotes to share as we figure out what is right and what is wrong…because it’s clearly not a black and white issue.